arrowhealth/bridge-sdk/README.md

 ## What is Bridge?

-Bridge is a platform that allows applications reside directly into any EHR with minimal setup.
+Bridge is a platform that allows applications reside directly into any environment with minimal setup.

 ## Who is this for?